HKU-BAL/Clair3-Trio/docs/trio/merge.md

 2) merging multiple alleles and overlapping variants between individuals and positions.

-In this page, we will describe the method we used to merge VCF files for Clair3-Trio.
+This page will describe the method we used to merge VCF files for Clair3-Trio.

 ## Option 1.
-Merge VCF, with unknown to 0/0
+Merge VCF with unknown to "0/0"

 Merge the VCF files, and set all non-called / unknown sites to 0/0.
-This is the method that we benchmarked in our paper and it has the highest recall to detect the de novo variants.
+This is the method that we benchmarked in our paper, and it has the highest recall to detect the de novo variants.

 ```